x4e/Blog/004-Bitcoin-vs-Nano/index.md

 Each of these are satisfied by my local fiat, GBP, however they are not all satisfied by Bitcoin:

-* Bitcoin is recognized as being of value nowadays, this is satisfied
+* Bitcoin is recognised as being of value nowadays, this is satisfied
 * Bitcoin transactions cannot be reversed (at least certainly after they have been accepted into a block)
 * Vast amounts of Bitcoin are easily held
 * It is impractical to forge transactions and balances are impossible to forged